Topsideboss2/alx-low_level_programming/0x01-variable_if_else_while/README.md

-This is my directory for:
+This is my directory for control structures such as:
 * if
 * else
 * while
-* variables

 ```
 	if (condition)